NATRONA COUNTY HIGH SCHOOL

 INTERNATIONAL BACCALAUREATE DIPLOMA PROGRAMME

-Available to all NCHS students, the IB program is a rigorous curriculum designed to prepare students to become cultural, diverse citizens of the world.
+Available to all NCHS students, the IB program is a rigorous curriculum designed to prepare students to become culturally diverse citizens of the world.

 Brandi Ramage - IB Coordinator